i don’t wanna adult today

 My adult is logical and needs information.
 Not knowing is painful.
 Being caught unaware is torture.
 Asthma caught me off guard.
 I wasn’t ready and it almost took me out.
 It made my adult want to run and hide but she couldn’t.
 She’s more than just an adult now.
 She’s a mom.
 That is a responsibility I will not fail to keep.
 So yeah.
 I don’t always wanna adult today but I will.
 I have to.

-16 thoughts on “i don’t wanna adult today”
+16 responses to “i don’t wanna adult today”

 My son struggled with asthma, albeit mild, and eventually outgrew it.
 You will do fine learning to manage your child's illness.
 Inhaled low-dose corticosteroids are the typical first-line treatment, along with a rescue inhaler.
 If you can get rid of any carpeting in your home, that would help too.
 For my son, seasonal infections in November typically brought on an attack.
 You be a pro before you know it.
 Message me if you have any questions.
 Good luck!